blackberry/Catalogs/Add_Sample.md

 ---
-title: Adding a Sample to the Catalog
+title: Adding New Samples

 layout: basic
 ---
 {% include common-defs.md %}

-This page describes how to add a new Sample to the Catalog.
+This page describes how to add a new Samples to the Community Catalog.

 ## Overview

-Start by reading the [Overview][add overview].
+Check our [Overview][add overview] of Samples and Repositories.

-## Contributing to the Sample
+## Contributing to the Sample Code

 Identify what repository you will want to contribute to, and its lead.